TABLE OF CONTENTS

 The subscription box business has never been bigger and more successful.
 The business seems to be soaring, so it makes sense that you are interested in starting one.
-In a perfect world, all one would need to start this business is an idea, but the reality is it is going to take a little work.
+In a perfect world, all one would need to start a subscription box business is an idea.
+But the reality is it is going to take a little work.
 The following steps will help you get this business off the ground.

 1. Specify the Subscription Service

-It is important that your first step is specifying what type of subscription box you are going to start.
+It is important that your first business step is specifying what type of subscription box you are going to be starting.
 In order to do this, you are going to have to find your niche.
-You can start with larger niches, such as fitness or makeup and zoom in from there.
+You can start with larger niches, such as fitness or makeup, and zoom in from there.
 For example, if you want to focus on fitness, then consider looking for a smaller niche, like CrossFit or yoga.
 Makeup could be specified to something like Korean or African-American beauty.

 2. Identify the Competition

 The next thing you need to do is identify your competitors.
 Not only is it smart for you to find ways to differentiate yourself from your competitors, but you might also want to learn from this business.
 Obviously, the business has been doing things right, so why not emulate some things they are doing while adding a bit of yourself to set yourself apart?

 3. Know Your Customers